dhairs/College-Notes/Semesters/Spring 2025 Semester/CS 350C - Advanced Computer Architecture/Out of Order/Hardware Speculation/Handling Branches.md

 ![[OOO IF Queue flushing.png]]

 To be able to handle stuff like this, we need a very strict exception model.
-Branch mispredictions are faults, so we need a way to [[Handing Faults|handle faults]].
+Branch mispredictions are faults, so we need a way to [[Handling Faults|handle faults]].